jmasalma/AdhanAlarm3/_notes.md

 ## ToDo

-Can you do the following:
+- color change widget(s) to gradient from green to red before prayer time happens.

 Done - Make 4x4 widget into a 3x4
-- Make "Version: 3.0" text in Setting Information section to pull version number from git based on latest tag
-- request notification permission on app first start similar to location permission
- - Change app so notification permissions is requested when app first starts similar to location permission.
+- Make "Version: 3.0" text in Setting Information section to pull version number from git based on latest tag Done - request notification permission on app first start similar to location permission Done - Change app so notification permissions is requested when app first starts similar to location permission.
 Currently I only get location permission, after closing and reopening the app I get the notification permission.
-- add count down on before notification so that
+Done - add count down to "before notification" to count down to next prayer time
+- Add extra option to "before notification" to allow input of minutes
+- Make sure clicking widget opens the app

 ### Fixs